 Traci’s deep experience in startup operations, equity and inclusion, talent recruitment and management will enable us to build the best possible company and in turn the best product for our customers.
 Traci will be leading the Operations and People areas of Moselle, tackling all things non-technical (vague, but that’s how she likes it), to ensure healthy growth and scalability of our company and team.

 TC: After spending a short time in banking, I noticed there were clear gaps where valuable small-to-medium enterprises (SME) clients were not properly being serviced and traditional financial jargon has created barriers to entry for many entrepreneurs, especially newcomers.
 When Lakhveer pitched me, it was clear that we would have the capacity to build a platform that could solve both problems.

 What’s Moselle’s mission?

-TC: At Moselle, we hope to build out a platform that supports SMEs in trade to easily identify financial opportunities - whether competitive loans or foreign exchange rates. - in straightforward, easy-to-understand language.
+TC: At Moselle, we hope to build out a platform that supports SMEs by providing accessible and affordable tooling that can also help to identify financial opportunities - whether competitive loans or foreign exchange rates - in straightforward, easy-to-understand language.
 We want to prioritize financial literacy to make business finances more accessible and in turn, empower SME owners to achieve more with their businesses.

 What intrigues you about the trade industry?